Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

-where $p(x_{t} \mid m)$ is a probabilistic representation of the cost map.
-In this case, we assume that a certain value of $D_{1:E}$ is given.
-In addition, the word sequence $S_{e}$ was obtained by speech recognition of $y_{e}$.
-The assumptions, for example, the SLAM models and cost map, in the derivation of the equation are the same as those in \cite{ataniguchi2020spconavi}.
+where $p(x_{t} \mid m)$ is a probabilistic representation of the cost map, and the maximum limit value of $D_{1:E}$ is given.
+In addition, the word sequence $S_{e}$ is obtained by the speech recognition of $y_{e}$ as the bag-of-words of $N$-best.
+The assumptions, for example, the SLAM models and cost map, in the derivation of the equation, are the same as those in the SpCoNavi paper~\citep{ataniguchi2020spconavi}.

-In this study, we assumed that the robot can extract words that indicate the goal and waypoint from a particular utterance sentence.
-In topological-level planning, including the waypoint, the waypoint word is input in the first half and the goal word in the second half.
+In this study, we assumed that the robot could extract words that indicate the goal and waypoint from a particular utterance sentence.
+In topological-level planning, including the waypoint, the waypoint word is inputted in the first half and the target word in the second half.